mattduguid/github-copilot-101/1-2-github-copilot-gui-cheatsheet.md

     - Next = Option (⌥) or Alt + ]
     - Previous = Option (⌥) or Alt + [

-### open the command palette in visual studio code
+### commands for github copilot from the command palette in visual studio code

 - Windows or Linux
   - Ctrl + Shift + P